A High‑Impact, Low‑Cost Investment for Industry

 Does the Company have to be based in the UK?

 No, this is not a requirement of EPSRC.
 If the student is to spend some time with the company outside of the UK, however, then the additional travel/subsistence costs will need to be considered when planning the budget and the Company may need to cover these costs.
-There may also be additional complexity around intellectual property and the studentship agreement, which again should be considered well in advance of a student being allocated to the project.
+There may also be additional complexity around Export Controls, intellectual property and the studentship agreement, which again should be considered well in advance of a student being allocated to the project.

 Will we need an Export Control License?